Skip to content

 Implications

 • Certification: this standard is the international anchor for matrix-specific Cd and Pb MLs.
-HMT&C threshold-setting for product categories should reference these MLs for matrices in scope.
 Codex MLs are minimum harmonized values; many national jurisdictions (EU under Regulation 2023/915, US FDA via CTZ, China via GB 2762) set domestic MLs equal to or tighter than Codex.
+The values here form a literature-baseline reference; HMT&C threshold decisions that diverge from these MLs are recorded in HMT&C-side rationale documentation per the wiki/HMT&C firewall (CLAUDE.md Part 2).

 • Courses: the multi-matrix structure of CXS 193 (with separate MLs for cocoa powder vs chocolate by cocoa-solid percentage, for offal by species, for infant foods at age-specific tighter levels) is a teachable model of contaminant-management standardization.

-• App: every commodity-by-commodity ML in this standard is a potential app benchmark.
-Cocoa powder Cd ML of 2.0 mg/kg, dark chocolate (≥70 percent solids) Cd ML of 0.9 mg/kg, polished rice Cd ML of 0.4 mg/kg, leafy vegetables Cd ML of 0.2 mg/kg, infant formula Pb ML of 0.01 mg/kg, infant cereal-based foods Pb ML of 0.02 mg/kg are the operationally most-cited values for consumer-facing comparison.
+• App: every commodity-by-commodity ML in this standard is a candidate app benchmark.
+Commonly-referenced examples include the cocoa powder Cd ML of 2.0 mg/kg, dark chocolate (≥70 percent solids) Cd ML of 0.9 mg/kg, polished rice Cd ML of 0.4 mg/kg, leafy vegetables Cd ML of 0.2 mg/kg, infant formula Pb ML of 0.01 mg/kg, and infant cereal-based foods Pb ML of 0.02 mg/kg.

 Wiki pages updated on ingest